 These “bad” bacteria are the reason why we diligently disinfect our hands and wipe down our kitchen and bathroom sinks, as well as any other places where germs tend to congregate.
 We also have developed a wide range of antibiotics, which are drugs designed to kill the bacteria that cause disease.

-Good bacteria help our bodies digest food and absorb nutrients, and they produce several vitamins in the intestinal tract—including folic acid, niacin, and vitamins B6 and B12.
-According to research published in the journal Best Practice & Research Clinical Gastroenterology, beneficial bacteria may also protect us against their dangerous relatives that cause disease by crowding them out in the gut, producing acids that inhibit their growth, and stimulating the immune system to fight them off (BPRCG, 2003).
+Good bacteria help our bodies digest food and absorb nutrients, and they produce several vitamins in the intestinal tract — including folic acid, niacin, and vitamins B6 and B12.
+According to research published in the journal

 When helpful bacteria multiply and thrive in our bodies, they act as our protectors.
 But sometimes, we put the population of beneficial bacteria at risk.
 When we take antibiotics to treat an infection of harmful bacteria, we also kill helpful bacteria.
 This can cause an imbalance of bacteria in the body that can lead to diarrhea and other gastrointestinal problems.

 The idea that certain types of bacteria can improve our health has been around since the early 20th century, when Nobel prize-winning Russian biologist Elie Metchnikoff first proposed that eating bacteria similar to those living in the body could have health benefits.
-More recently, companies started marketing products containing these bacteria, called probiotics (which means “for life”).
+More recently, companies started marketing products called probiotics (which means “for life”) containing these bacteria.

 Probiotics are available in many forms, including supplement pills, suppositories, and creams.
-Many foods contain friendly bacteria, such as yogurt, buttermilk, and cheeses with live active cultures.
-Other foods that contain friendly bacteria include fermented foods like miso, tempeh, sauerkraut, beer, sourdough bread, chocolate, and kimchi.
+Many foods contain friendly bacteria, such as:

-According to the National Center for Complementary and Alternative Medicine (NCCAM), probiotics are used to prevent and treat a variety of health conditions, such as:
+Probiotics are proposed to prevent and treat a variety of health conditions, such as: